Okinawa referendum rejects relocation for US military base

-TOKYO (AP) — The residents of Japan’s southwestern island region of Okinawa have rejected a relocation plan for a U.S. military base that was put to a referendum, dealing a blow to a bilateral security deal stalled for years.
+TOKYO (AP) — The residents of Japan’s southwestern island region of Okinawa have rejected a relocation plan for a U.S. military base that was put to a referendum, increasing pressure on the national government to change its stance that the facility will be built no matter what.

-The results of Sunday’s vote showed 72 percent opposed the plan for a Marines air base being built on a landfill in coastal Henoko.
+The results of Sunday’s vote showed 72 percent opposed the plan for the Marines air base being built on a landfill in coastal Henoko.
 Support for the relocation plan totaled 19 percent.

 The referendum is not legally binding but underlines Okinawans’ sentiment on the relocation plan.

-Henoko is to replace a base in Futenma that is in a more residential area and is criticized as noisy and dangerous.
+Henoko is to replace another base on the island in Futenma that is in a more residential area and has long been criticized as noisy and dangerous.
+The U.S. military, while declining comment on the referendum, has said the Henoko agreement is needed for regional security.

 Most Read Nation & World Stories